Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ## Ether Denominations

 Ether is stored and operated on through integer math.
 In order to avoid the complication of decimal math, it's stored as a very small integer: `Wei`.

 ```
 1 Ether = 1_000_000_000_000_000_000 Wei (10^18)
 ```

-Note:
+Notes:

 Integer math with such insignificant units mostly avoids truncation issues and makes it easy to agree on outcomes.

 ---v